 No previous experience of map reading is needed, and parents are encouraged to join in the fun!

-Find Xplorer events happening this February Half Term – here.
+Find Xplorer events happening this Bank Holiday Weekend and Half Term Holidays – here.

 Find all Xplorer activities are listed here.